Religion in Australia: Christianity

 While the Church of England originally held a position of privilege in early colonial Australia, a legal framework guaranteeing religious equality evolved within a few decades, especially when the Church of England was disestablished in the colony of New South Wales by the Church Act 1836.
 Drafted by the reformist attorney-general John Plunkett, the act established legal equality for Anglicans, Catholics and Presbyterians, and was later extended to Methodists.
 British Nonconformist Methodist, Presbyterians, Congregationalists and Baptists set up their own churches in the 19th century, as did Lutherans from Germany.

-Large numbers of Irish Catholics were transported to Australia through the British criminal justice system.
-Religious tensions, largely fuelled by historical grievances between Catholics and other Christians, continued into the 20th century.